Eviction help Newcastle – stop eviction with collective defence

 Can a Section 21 notice be challenged?

-Yes, frequently.
-A Section 21 is invalid if the landlord has not protected your deposit, has not provided a gas safety certificate or EPC, has not given you the How to Rent guide, or served the notice after you reported housing disrepair.
+Any Section 21 served on or after 1 May 2026 is automatically void.
+Notices served before that date can still be used in court until 31 July 2026, but are frequently invalid: if the landlord did not protect your deposit, did not provide a gas safety certificate or EPC, did not give you the How to Rent guide, or served the notice after you reported disrepair.
 In Sarah's case, the landlord's own failure to protect her deposit voided the entire notice.
-Full Section 21 guide →
+Call us before assuming any notice is valid.

 What is a revenge eviction?

-A revenge (retaliatory) eviction is when a landlord serves a Section 21 after a tenant reports disrepair or makes a complaint.
-Section 21 notices are invalid in these circumstances.
+A revenge eviction is when a landlord serves an eviction notice after a tenant reports disrepair or makes a complaint.
+Under Section 21, abolished on 1 May 2026, such notices were automatically invalid.
 This is what happened to Sarah after she reported dangerous conditions to Jan Forster Estates.
 Read her story.

 How long does an eviction take?

-Typically six months or more from notice to bailiff notice period, possession claim, court hearing, possession order, and bailiff warrant are all separate stages.
+Typically six months or more from notice to bailiff.
+Notice period, possession claim, court hearing, possession order, and bailiff warrant are all separate stages.
 Courts are overloaded.
 Landlords make procedural mistakes.
-Call us early: the sooner we are involved, the more options you have.
+Call us early: the sooner we're involved, the more options you have.

 What can I do if bailiffs arrive?